 While applying the KCL the incoming current is taken as positive and the outgoing current is taken as negative.
 Similarly, While applying KVL, the rise in potential is taken as positive and the fall in potential is taken as negative.

-The KVL and KCL helps in finding the analogous electrical resistance and impedances of the complex system.
-It also determine the current flowing through each branch of the network.
+The KVL and KCL help in finding the analogous electrical resistance and impedances of the complex system.
+It also determines the current flowing through each branch of the network.

 Kirchhoff’s Current Law